oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 # Copyright

-Copyright (c) 2019,2020 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2019, 2020 Oracle and/or its affiliates.